-I’m Ali Mischke, a Board Certified Structural Integrator and a Registered Yoga Teacher.
+I’m Ali Mischke (she/her), a Board Certified Structural Integrator and a Certified Yoga Teacher.

 I hold a BA from Brown University, where I studied linguistic anthropology and completed the first four years of the Program in Liberal Medical Education (PLME).
 A year off before medical school turned into 12 years as a user experience designer in the world of tech startups.
 Although I decided not to pursue medicine, I maintained a strong desire to study the mind-body and facilitate health.

 In 2009, I completed a 500-hour yoga teacher training with David Vendetti of South Boston Yoga.
-David introduced me to Structural Integration, which helped liberate me from long-standing depression and physical discomfort and helped me learn to stand upright and take up space.
+David introduced me to Structural Integration, which set me on a path to overcome depression and physical discomfort and helped me learn to stand upright and take up space.
 I quickly realized I had found my life’s purpose.

 My life centers around continuous learning, compassion for animals (human and otherwise), and a deeply ingrained sense of wonder and play.
 When I am not working, I enjoy a variety of interest, including reading, running, yoga, hanging out with dogs, wandering through the woods, and throwing myself into the ocean.